SBit-Project/sbit.dev/docs/SBit-Core/Building/sparknet-guide.md

 * Q: "I used `createcontract`, but can't call my contract and it's not in listcontract" A: You probably did not provide enough gas for the contract's constructor to be executed and it's code persisted in the blockchain.
 The vm.log file should confirm this by saying how much gas was needed
 * Q: "I sent a large amount of gas but I never got a refund" A: Refunds are generated from the coinstake transaction, so you must wait 500 blocks for the gas refund to mature before it can be spent again
 * Q: "I used -reindex and now my node is taking forever to resync" A: Currently when doing a reindex, all contracts are reprocessed, so in a chain with many contract executions this can add up to a significant amount of time.
 This will be made faster in the future, as well as the initial syncing speed of nodes
-* Q: "I think I found a bug in SBit" A: Please report any bugs at https://github.com/SBit-Project/sbit/issues
+* Q: "I think I found a bug in Sbit" A: Please report any bugs at https://github.com/SBit-Project/sbit/issues

 # New Sbit RPC Commands

-Sbit supports all of the RPC commands supported by Sbit Core, but also includes the following commands unique to SBit:
+Sbit supports all of the RPC commands supported by Sbit Core, but also includes the following commands unique to Sbit:

 * `createcontract` - This will create and deploy a new smart contract to the Sbit blockchain.
 This requires gas.
 * `callcontract` - This will interact with an already deployed smart contract on the Sbit blockchain, with all computation taking place off-chain and no persistence to the blockchain.
 This does not require gas